Who is ALICE?

 Through a series of new, standardized measurements, United Way, with its research partner Rutgers University, is quantifying the size of the workforce in each state that is struggling financially, and the reasons why.
 These measurements provide a broader picture of financial insecurity than traditional federal poverty guidelines.

-In our community, 14% of residents live below the poverty threshold, but an additional 33% live just above the poverty threshold and are unable to consistently afford the basic necessities.
+In Lewis County, 14% of residents live below the poverty threshold, but an additional 33% live just above the poverty threshold and are unable to consistently afford the basic necessities.

 This is the ALICE population.